Barozzi/gnote/README.md

   ticket      A brief description of your command

 Flags:
-  -h, --help     help for new-day
+  -h, --help     help for gnote
   -t, --toggle   Help message for toggle

-Use "new-day [command] --help" for more information about a command.
+Use "gnote [command] --help" for more information about a command.
 ```